 I have had problems with my back on and off for a few years, not helped by the fact that I had my kids by caesarian just 18 months apart.
-Eventually, after much grumbling – from me and my back, I was sent to a physio who gave me a program of exercises and a stern talking to.
+Eventually, after much grumbling – from me and my back, I was sent to a physio who gave me a program of exercises for my back and a stern talking to.

 Not only was my physio (who I was lucky enough to see on the NHS) a firm advocate for the importance of stretching the back, he is also a football referee and a keen sportsman.